Temperature dependence of $p$-wave contacts in a harmonically trapped Fermi gas

 where $C(\gamma)$ is a normalization factor.
 Fitting Fig.~\ref{figure1}(c) with Eq.~\eqref{theta_plot} yields $\gamma$.
-Using the obtained $\gamma$, we numerically reproduce the dissociated molecular distributions for each image in Fig.~\ref{figure1}(b)~\cite{SA}.
-The excellent agreement between the experimental and simulated distributions verifies our analysis and successful observation of dipolar splitting.
+Using this value, we numerically reproduce the dissociated molecular distributions for each image in Fig.~\ref{figure1}(b)~\cite{SA}.
+The agreement between experiment and simulation confirms the analysis and the resolved dipolar splitting.

-While the narrow dipolar splitting of the pFBR in $^{6}\mathrm{Li}$ has previously been observed in atom-loss spectroscopy in a $\delta E/E_F \gg 1$ regime by reducing Fermi temperature significantly to the order of 100~nK~\cite{Gerken2019, peng2025precisionmeasurementspindependentdipolar}, our measurements combined with a fast $B$-sweep can resolve the splitting even at the $\delta E/E_F \leq 1$ regime with more than one order of magnitude higher $T_F$.
-Remarkably, even at high Fermi temperature of $T_F=1.5~\mu$K, we see fully polarized $m=0$ or $|m|=1$ molecules at the corresponding magnetic fields.
+While the narrow dipolar splitting of the pFBR in $^{6}\mathrm{Li}$ has previously been observed in atom-loss spectroscopy in a $\delta E/E_F \gg 1$ regime by reducing the Fermi temperature $T_F = E_F/k_B$ significantly to the order of $100$~nK~\cite{Gerken2019, peng2025precisionmeasurementspindependentdipolar}, our measurements combined with a fast $B$-sweep can resolve the splitting even at the $\delta E/E_F \leq 1$ regime.
+Remarkably, even at a high Fermi temperature of $1.5~\mu$K, we see fully polarized $m=0$ or $m=\pm1$ molecules at the corresponding magnetic fields.